MdAsimKhan/Selenium-Webdriver-Automation/ReadMe.md

 # Important

-Carefully follow the guidelines given in `ReadMe.txt` of every script for proper functioning.
+Carefully follow the guidelines given in `ReadMe.txt` of the script(s) for proper functioning.

 # Note